edburtnieks-private/portfolio/content/examples/bowling-reservation-form.md

 ## Process

-Before doing any research, exploration, design or development work, I had to come up with an idea for fictional bowling business.
+Before doing any research, exploration, design or development work, I wanted to come up with a rough outline for fictional bowling business.

 ![Fictional bowling business outline](/uploads/bowling-reservation-form-business.png)